unfoldtoolbox/Unfold.jl/docs/src/tutorials/lmm_overlap.md

 This notebook is similar to the Linear Model with Overlap Correction tutorial, but fits **mixed** models with overlap correction

 !!! warning
-    **Limitation**: This is not ready for use at all.
+    **Limitation**: This functionality is not ready for general use.
 There are still a lot of things to find out and tinker with.
 Don't use this if you haven't looked under the hood of the toolbox!
+Be aware of crashes / timeouts for non-trivial problems

 ## Get some data